siddharth-36/face-recognition-module/README.md

 # multiple Face-Recognition
 Facial Recognition using OpenCV and Python.
-Check the output <a href="https://www.youtube.com/watch?v=W9djxNdBjvA">here</a>.

 # Algorithm used
 The algorithm used train my model is Local Binary Pattern Histogram.